A Bugler Loses his Horse and his Life

 The Bruce family cemetery is inside the fence.
 Look at the tombstone, which is probably not by his actual grave.

 Charles Bruce was born in Virginia to a large landowner, who died when Charles was an infant.
 Little is known about Bruce’s life until he married in Oxford, N.C., in 1768 and moved to Guilford County the next year.
-He was elected to the 1776 Provincial Congress in Halifax that declared the state independent.
+He was elected to the 1776 Provincial Congress in Halifax that declared support for independence.
 The next year he was appointed by the state to recruit Continental troops in the county, and as a commissioner to oversee completion of the “Courthouse, Prison, and Stocks” around which Greene’s main army now is camped.

 In September 1780, a civil war between Patriots and Loyalists was heating up, thanks to the British being in South Carolina.
 A letter from the N.C.
 Board of War to a militia colonel says, “Mr. Charles Bruce has in his possession a large Quantity of Money, and is now on his way to Little River and Duplin County.
 He has applied to me for a Guard, thinking it dangerous to go without…” The author does not say what the money is for, but orders the colonel to provide protection!
 Near the end of the war two years later, Bruce was appointed as a public auditor.
 That same year he may have built a mill on Robeson Creek, which runs behind the modern school across the road.
 Afterwards he was named a commissioner for the sale of property confiscated from Loyalists, and like many of those men, managed to buy some of it at low prices.